Almac Announce World’s Largest Gene Expression Study To Develop Prognostic Test for Early Non Small Cell Lung Cancer

-CRAIGAVON, NORTHERN IRELAND– (31 July 08) – Almac Diagnostic Services has today announced details of a global multi-center collaborative lung cancer study with leading research organizations in the USA, Canada, Asia and Europe which according to Professor Paul Harkin has the “potential to benefit many thousands of patients worldwide”.
+CRAIGAVON, NORTHERN IRELAND– (31 July 08) – Almac Diagnostic Services has today announced details of a global multi-center collaborative lung cancer study with leading research organisations in the USA, Canada, Asia and Europe which according to Professor Paul Harkin has the “potential to benefit many thousands of patients worldwide”.
 The study is led by Dr Dean Fennell, Cancer Research UK Clinician Scientist and Senior Lecturer in Thoracic Medical Oncology at Queen’s University Belfast.
-The study, managed in partnership with Almac Diagnostic Services will utilize over 1,500 non-small cell lung cancer (NSCLC) tumor samples from 15 research centers.
+The study, managed in partnership with Almac Diagnostic Services will utilise over 1,500 non-small cell lung cancer (NSCLC) tumour samples from 15 research centers.

 The aim of the study is to generate a gene expression signature that will allow clinicians to stratify patients with early NSCLC (Stages I and II) into those who will relapse after surgery and those who will have disease free survival with surgery alone.
 This gene signature will form the basis of a clinical test to identify patients at high risk of lung cancer recurrence after surgery and who may therefore benefit from adjuvant treatment.